 MMW primarily focuses on rivers and streams in Montana, due to the highest data needs, but lake monitoring groups are included as well.
 The overarching goal is to help better understand and protect the world-renowned waters of Montana by providing assistance for increased information and understanding through monitoring efforts.

-The program is being developed and managed by Dr. Rachel Malison
+The program is led by Dr. Rachel Malison

-is the new BSWC member for 2022.
+was our BSWC member in 2022.
 Tom Bansak

 , the Associate Director of FLBS, and Erin Sexton

 , a Senior Research Scientist at FLBS, serve on the MMW oversight and application review committees.
 Please feel free to reach out with questions at (406) 872-4518, by emailing firstname.lastname@example.org, or by using the contact form under Contact MMW.